What is the West Coast Haunters Convention?

 To Ed Roberts, haunting isn't just a seasonal job or a passing hobby.
 For Roberts and the students at the Oregon School for the Deaf—and for hundreds of supporters from across the United States—haunting is everything.
 This year marks the fifth year for the WCHC and with that comes some exciting news!

 Every May, Roberts throws one of the Halloween industry’s biggest parties, the West Coast Haunters Convention (WCHC), the only convention of its kind west of the Rockies.
 Haunters, folks who love the spooky, scary, cobwebbing, blood splattering lifestyle associated with Halloween, gather in Portland, Oregon, to buy, sell, learn, and network with others like them.
-This year, the convention is from May 16,17,18 and features Roy Wooley, RJ Haddy and Nicholas "Nix" Herrera from the hit SyFy show "Face Off" as keynote speakers and a plethora of haunters from around the country offering over 45 different classes, workshops and hands on make and takes!
+The convention has in the past featured Roy Wooley, RJ Haddy and Nicholas "Nix" Herrera from the hit SyFy show "Face Off", academy award winning makeup artist Ve Neill and a plethora of haunters from around the country offering over 50 different classes, workshops and hands on make and takes!

 “We started this convention because it was too costly to take my students to the other trade shows,” said Roberts, a counselor in the Boys Dorm Resident Program at the Oregon School for the Deaf in Salem.
 Roberts has run Nightmare Factory, a non-profit haunted attraction at the school, for 26 years and uses the proceeds from the haunted house to benefit his students.
 In 2012, he founded the WCHC as a 501(c)3 as another act of love, but this time, for deaf and autistic students everywhere.

 “The WCHC is a 501(c)3 that will offer mini grants to professionals that work with deaf and or autistic children,” said Roberts.